-A SAI may use the following sources to collect evidence or understand the legal framework:
+An SAI may use the following sources to collect evidence or understand the legal framework:

-1) All primary legislation, which should be available on the websites of the government, MoF, DMO, or central bank ideally this documents should be requested formally to the audited authorities.
+1) All primary legislation, which should be available on the websites of the government, MoF, DMO or central bank.
+Ideally these documents should be requested formally to the audited authorities.